darklang/tablecloth/README.md

 ### Tablecloth's solution

-**As Tablecloth is very early software, this describes the eventual solution.
-Entries with a `*` will not be solved on first release)**

 Tablecloth solves this by providing an identical API for Bucklescript and OCaml.
 It wraps existing standard libraries on those platforms, and so is fast and memory efficient.
 It is based off Elm standard library, which is extremely